 According to workers' comp data, asbestos exposure is the nation's leading cause of workplace death, with mesothelioma, asbestosis and other asbestos-related diseases accounting for more than 1 of every 3 fatality claims accepted by Canadian workers' comp boards since 1996.
-It's not just a construction hazard.
-Despite not having been in use since 1990, asbestos containing materials (ACMs) are still present in workplaces across the country-within walls, ceilings, tiles, insulation and even car parts.
-Thus, for example, an Ontario hospital was fined \$60,000 for failing to ensure that maintenance workers drilling holes into walls and ceilings containing asbestos used drills equipped with a HEPA filter.
+And asbestos isn't just a construction issue.
+Even though it hasn't been in use since 1990, asbestos containing materials (ACMs) are still present in workplaces across the country'within walls, ceilings, tiles, insulation and even car parts.
+An estimated 153,000 Canadian workers are exposed to asbestos each year.

-The costs of A\$be\$to\$ Expo\$ure
+The Costs of A\$be\$to\$ Expo\$ure